 But that’s not all… shampoo bars are:

-- Better for your hair — they don’t include some of the icky additives used in commercial shampoos, like Sodium Lauryl Sulfate or Ammonium Lauryl Sulfate.
+• Better for your hair — many don’t include some of the icky additives used in commercial shampoos, like sulfates and parabens.

 2. Swap out your toothbrush.